wisemen-digital/flutter-onboarding-codelab/pages/3_login.md

 Create a new branch from the `feature/setup-theme` branch called `feature/login`.

 ### 3.1 Login Brick
-We are going to run our first Brick.
-A Brick is a code generator that generates code for you.
-We use Bricks to generate boilerplate code for us.
-This way we can focus on the important stuff.
 Run the login Brick from your terminal by executing `mason make wise_login`.

 Open the terminal and check if your buildrunner is still working. if not: execute `buildrunner`